doc4d/4d-web-studio/docs/design-webforms/datasources.md

 ## Shared datasources

 Inside a project, you can create *shared datasources*.
-A shared datasource can be used in several webforms inside the same project.
+A shared datasource is a datasource that can be used in several webforms inside the same project.

 Shared datasources are grouped under namespaces.
 To create a shared datasource, follow the steps to [create a local or remote datasource](#creating-a-datasource) and enter a namespace before choosing **Confirm**.